ImenJaoua/ReviewChain/Readme.md

 - Secure for personal projects, with no concerns about data leakage due to its open-source nature.

 - Seamless Git integration, connecting to GitHub through system credentials without additional configuration steps.

+  ## Key Features
+  ### Iterative Review Pipeline

+ReviewChain decomposes code review into four structured stages:

+  1. Review Comment Generation – identifies issues and suggestions

+  2. Comment Format Validation – ensures comments are clear and actionable

+  3. Code Refinement – applies feedback to improve the code

+  4. Quality Estimation – decides whether further refinement is needed

+These stages are connected through an explicit feedback loop, allowing the system to improve outputs across multiple rounds.

+### Modular LLM Components
+Each stage is handled by a specialized LLM, making the system:

+  - Easier to extend or replace components

+  - More interpretable than monolithic approaches

+  - Well-suited for experimentation and research

 ## Command line tool